 The scooter is somewhat lightweight with its 28 pounds and it can be easily folded and unfolded in seconds.
 A great improvement they made to the folding system of the ES1 is that the thing you press down in order to get the scooter to fold can now be hidden.
 On the ES1 it stands out all the time, on this model you can instead fold it out of the way.

-It has a very easy to read LCD display providing you with real-time data like speed, battery level and ODOmeter.
-It has built-in bluetooth so you can download the Ninebot mobile application (IOS / Android) and adjust things like speed and the regenerative braking settings to your liking.
-There you can also outread the real-time data and historical data of your electric scooter and also update the software(firmware) to the latest version with the click of a button.
+It has a very easy to read LCD display providing you with real-time data like speed, battery level, and ODOmeter.
+It has built-in Bluetooth so you can download the Ninebot mobile application (IOS / Android) and adjust things like speed and the regenerative braking settings to your liking.
+There you can also see the real-time data and historical data of your electric scooter and also update the software(firmware) to the latest version with the click of a button.

 A sophisticated and smart electric scooter that will find its way into many people’s lives and daily commutes over the coming years.

 A distance of up to 15.5 miles per charge